symfony/symfony-docs/http_client.rst

 As you can read in the first "for" loop, requests are issued but are not consumed yet.
-That's the trick when concurrency is desired: requests should be sent first and be read later on.
+That's the trick when concurrency is desired: requests should be sent first and be read afterwards.
 This will allow the client to monitor all pending requests while your code waits for a specific one, as done in each iteration of the above "foreach" loop.